YuriKitten/YuriKitten/README.md

  I have problems too, but I didn't know what you felt

   </p>
-  By the end of the day,Maybe soon.
+  By the end of the day, Maybe soon.
 Or later on,
   I'll quit and I'll just hang.
 Just there watching.

    </p>